net2devcrypto/Web3-User-Profiles-Part4/README.md

-# Web3-User-Profiles-Part3
+# Web3-User-Profiles-Part4
-😎🚀 Connect the User DB Smart Contract to the Web Frontend.
-Create your own IPFS Node and integrate to NextJS.
+😎🚀 Final Full Web3 User Profile App that generates ERC Wallets and assigns the ERC Wallets to User Accounts.

 ** THE FILES ATTACHED TO THIS REPO ARE FOR EDUCATIONAL PURPOSES ONLY **